 On the multiple-choice portion, the vast majority of questions will be of the standard type requiring you to apply facts to law.
 Beyond that, there might be a few questions of different types.
-You might see a question or so on theory in proportion to the time we spent on theory in the course.
-And you might see a question or so that is simply about recall-for instance, about legal doctrine or a reading.
+You could see a question or so on theory in proportion to the time we spent on theory in the course - although in Fall 2019, we spent very little time on theory compared to other semesters I have taught in the recent past.
+And you might see a question or so that is simply about recall - for instance, about legal doctrine or a reading.
 As an example, sometimes in the past I have included a question where I had a quote from a reading and students were asked to recall something about it, such as where the reading came from.
 It's possible I might do that again.
 But such recall questions, if they are included at all, will be very infrequent.
 And often when I have included such questions, I have designed them so that a conceptual understanding-one that goes beyond pure recall-will aid in guiding a student to the right answer.
 So, bottom line, you should concentrate your preparations on cementing your conceptual understanding that will allow you to apply law to provided facts.

-5. MULTIPLE-CHOICE: ABOUT THE NUMBER OF QUESTIONS
+5. MULTIPLE CHOICE: ABOUT THE NUMBER OF QUESTIONS